🔭 Metrics Explorer Home Page

 How does Metrics Explorer work?

-Metrics Explorer uses the Pearson Correlation Coefficient (PCC), a statistical and mathematical model that measures the linear relationship between two sets of data.
+As mentioned above, Metrics Explorer uses the Pearson Correlation Coefficient (PCC), a statistical and mathematical model that measures the linear relationship between two sets of data.
 The Metrics Explorer dashboard makes it easy to apply the PCC to your Northbeam data by making a modular customizable dashboard to run these correlations on any data set you have in Northbeam.

 Understanding Pearson Correlation Coefficient